 Sourdough Breakfast Kolaches

-Kolaches are a traditional pastry with Czech origins.
+Kolaches are a traditional pastry with Czech roots.
 Traditionally served at weddings or celebrations, the word “kolac” literally means cake in Czech.
 They’re a sweet or savory brioche pastry filled with fruit or cheese fillings, and oh my are they delicious!
 In the late 1800’s Czech immigrants brought kolaches to Texas, creating the American version of the kolache we know today.
-These Sourdough Breakfast Kolaches are my twist on this delightful pastry!

 Why Use a Sweet Levain?

-Milder flavor- the added sugar in the levain feeds the yeast while tempering the sourness of the sourdough.
+Milder flavor!
+The added sugar in the levain feeds the yeast while tempering the sourness of the sourdough.
 The sugar works to stabilize fermentation and works beautifully in enriched doughs.

-Tools You’ll Need:
+Tools Youโll Need:

-• Stand mixer with dough hook- I highly recommend a strand mixer for this dough as it is very enriched, but if you’re used to kneading by hand you can do that too.
+- Stand mixer with dough hook- I highly recommend a strand mixer for this dough as it is very enriched, but if you’re used to kneading by hand you can do that too.

-• Rubber spatula- for mixing cheese filling
+- Rubber spatula- for mixing cheese filling.

-• Mixing bowls- for compote and streusel
+- Mixing bowls- for filling and streusel.

-• Kitchen scale– recommended for accurate measurements
+- Kitchen scale– recommended for accurate measurements.
+I love this scale linked here.

-• 2 baking sheets– for baking buns
+- 2 baking sheets– for baking buns.

-• Small cookie scoop or Tablespoon– to portion cheese filling
+- Small cookie scoop or Tablespoon– to portion cheese filling.

-• Glass cup– to make wells in the center of the kolache
+- Glass cup– to make wells in the center of the kolache.

-• Hand mixer- for blending cream cheese filling
+- Hand mixer- for blending cream cheese filling.

 Gather Your Ingredients: